 The Institute celebrated its 20th anniversary in September 2013.
 The anniversary events were a huge success.
 You can learn more about the anniversary, or to purchase full-length footage of individual lectures and panels from the event, please contact email@example.com.

 Learn more about IWHL programs by visiting the following:

 - Woman One honors annually a woman of outstanding leadership and raises medical scholarships for talented under-represented minority women at Drexel University College of Medicine.
-The new first-year Scholars are Christel Francois and Cherish Page and the WOMAN ONE 2014 award recipient is Laurada Byers.
+The new first-year Scholars are Christel Francois and Cherish Page and the Woman One 2014 award recipient is Laurada Byers.

 - Marion Spencer Fay Award is presented in honor of Marion Spencer Fay, PhD, dean and president of Woman's Medical College of Pennsylvania from 1946 to 1963.
 The National Board for Women in Medicine established an award in her name in 1963 to recognize her pioneering leadership.
-The 2012-2013 honoree is Nancy Andrews, MD, PhD.
-The award was presented on September 27.

 - Conversations About Women's Health are fast-paced and interactive expert-led discussions.
 The panel of doctors — moderated by Lynn Yeakel — answer a wide variety of questions from the audience.
 These informative and lively programs have resulted in numerous life changing testimonials and have improved the health of women (and the men who love them).